daleao/sdv/README.md

 As with any mod, always **delete any previous installation completely** before updating.
 If you'd like to preserve your config settings you can delete everything except the `config.json` file.

-You should **always keep the mod updated to the latest revision**; i.e., if the version is `xx.yy.zz`, always keep `zz` at the higher number available.
-Revisions contain import bug fixes.
+You should **always keep the mod updated to the latest revision**; i.e., if the version is `xx.yy.zz`, always keep `zz` at the highest available number.
+Revisions contain important bug fixes and are always safe to install.

 Minor version upgrades (i.e., `yy`) should be updated with care!
 Your old config file may become incompatible, or there may be other minor incompatibilities. **Always read the changelog carefully** and look out for specific update instructions **before installing a minor version update** on existing saves.